ericyeonpark/ericyeonpark.github.io/_posts/2021-02-22-Unit 1-Portfolio.md

 ![Simple Linear Regression OLS](/assets/img/Simple_linear_reg_model.png)

 The main components to look at in this model are
-- _Intercept_: This shows the Y-intercept of the graph
 - _Stream_time_hr_: This shows the slope of the graph.
 For every one unit increase in _Stream_time_hr_, _Followers_gained_ decreases by 37.78
 - _R-Squared_: the percent of the variability in the y variable that is explained by differences in the x variable